doughertylia-beep/sermon_project/README.md

 ## Final Notes
 - All intermediate and final files are stored in the **`temp/` folder**.
 - Duplicate handling ensures **no sermons are skipped**.
 - Steps 8–9 provide flexibility if different filtering criteria are applied.
+- Data visuals are created with a keyword search through sermon text with keywords: "elect" and "vote"